-St Machar was a companion of St Columba, and established a church in Old Aberdeen around 580 AD.
-According to a 14th century account, God (or St Columba) told Machar to establish his church whee a river bends in the shape of a bishop's crozier before entering the see.
+St Machar was a companion of St Columba and established a church in Old Aberdeen around AD 580.
+According to a 14th-century account, God (or St Columba) told Machar to establish his church where a river bends in the shape of a bishop's crozier before entering the see.
 The River Don makes this shape near the present cathedral site.
 Was the story made up after the fact, suggested by the river's shape?

 St Machar's church was rebuilt in 1131 in Norman style.
 Shortly after the rebuilding, King David I transferred the see of Mortlach to Aberdeen, making the church a cathedral.

-Very little remains from the 12th century cathedral church beyond a carved capital fragment.
+Very little remains of the 12th-century cathedral church beyond a carved capital fragment.
 In the late 13th century Bishop Henry Cheyne began to enlarge the church in the form of a fortified kirk, with towers more reminiscent of fortified tower houses than church towers.
 Bishop Cheyne's work was interrupted by the upheaval of the Scottish Wars of Independence.